SENATOROVAI/training_repository/readme.md

 # Git and GitHub course
 Crash course for giand other things.
+Added information